-Other Fourth/Fifth Grade Reminders:
+Other Fourth Grade Reminders:

 - Participate in school wide Tzedakah project. - Attend as many monthly Family Services as possible throughout the year. - Save the date for your Family Service.
-Date: January 2023
+Date: January 2024

-Sixth Grade Class
+Fifth and Sixth Grade Class

 As students prepare to become bar or bat mitzvah, they will delve deeply into Jewish sources to critically examine the Torah, Prophets and Writings.
 Through this in-depth exploration, students will visualize their role in the greater community.
-As students prepare to become בְּבֵי (b'nei mitzvah, children of the commandment) they explore how closely connected prayer and service were for the prophets found in the Hebrew Bible.
-This year contains an element of self-exploration in the form of several options for Long-Term Projects that allow students to become intimately connected to specific content areas
+As students prepare to become בְּנֵי (b'nei mitzvah, children of the commandment) they explore how closely connected prayer and service were for the prophets found in the Hebrew Bible.
+This year contains an element of self-exploration in the form of several options for Long-Term Projects that allow students to become intimately connected to specific content areas.

-We hope students will be familiar with the following concepts following their Sixth-grade year.
+We hope students will be familiar with the following concepts following their Fifth and Sixthgrade year.

-- The Torah is a sacred text that can speak to us today. - There are themes that recur throughout the Torah that help us understand patterns in our history. - We interpret Jewish texts to look for meaning in our modern lives. - מְצְווֹת (mitzvot) are commandments.

-- God established a covenant with the Jewish people, and we continue to work as partners with God today. - Judaism values learning and service. - The prophets spoke out against injustice in their time and can guide us in our own times. - We have an obligation to act justly in our community and the world.
+- The Torah is a sacred text that can speak to us today. - There are themes that recur throughout the Torah that help us understand patterns in our history. - We interpret Jewish texts to look for meaning in our modern lives. - מצווֹת (mitzvot) are commandments. - God established a covenant with the Jewish people, and we continue to work as partners with God today. - Judaism values learning and service. - The prophets spoke out against injustice in their time and can guide us in our own times. - We have an obligation to act justly in our community and the world.

-Other Sixth Grade Reminders:
+Other Fifth and Sixth Grade Reminders:

 - Participate in school wide Tzedakah project. - Save the date for your Family Service.
-Date: December 2022 - Participate in Middle School Youth Group Activities. - Sixth Grade Parents: Attend B'nai Mitzvah Preparation Meeting and select Bar or Bat Mitzvah date.
+Date: December 2023 - Participate in Middle School Youth Group Activities.

+- Fifth and Sixth Grade Parents: Attend B'nai Mitzvah Preparation Meeting and select Bar or Bat Mitzvah date.

-Seventh Grade Class
+Seventh and Eighth Grade Class

-The seventh-grade curriculum challenges religious school classes to connect the stories of the אָרַ"ך (TaNaKh, Torah, Prophets, and Writings/Hebrew Bible) with the world we live in and issues that we face.
-As recent, or soon-to-be, בְּנֵי מִצְווָה (b'nei mitz'vah) the children will take on responsibilities that require them to understand the Jewish value of social justice.
-The goal of this curriculum is to connect the teachings of Judaism from the Hebrew (Nevi'im, Prophets), בְּנֵי אָרָוֹש, Judges), בְּתוּבִיוֹ (Ketuvim, Writings) with social justice themes that are relevant today.
+The seventh grade and eighth grade curriculum challenges religious school classes to connect the stories of the תַנ"ן (TaNaKh, Torah, Prophets, and Writings/Hebrew Bible) with the world we live in and issues that we face.
+As recent, or soon-to-be, בְּנֵי מִצְוּוָה (b'nei mitz'vah) the children will take on responsibilities that require them to understand the Jewish value of social justice.
+The goal of this curriculum is to connect the teachings of Judaism from the Hebrew (Nevi'im, Prophets), שִׁוֹפְטִים (shof'tim, Judges), בְּתוּבִים (Ketuvim, Writings) with social justice themes that are relevant today.
 This curriculum gives students the tools to critically engage with social justice issues.
+The students will also study three key concepts that shape Jewish life today: the Jewish diaspora, the Holocaust, and the State of Israel.

-We hope students will be familiar with the following concepts following their Seventh-grade year.
+We hope students will be familiar with the following concepts following their Seventh and Eighth grade year.

-- Judaism values learning and service. - The prophets spoke out against injustice in their time and can guide us in our own times. - We have an obligation to act justly in our community and the world. - The Writings contain a variety of wisdom literature.
+- Judaism values learning and service. - The prophets spoke out against injustice in their time and can guide us in our own times. - We have an obligation to act justly in our community and the world. - The Writings contain a variety of wisdom literature. - Jewish communities can be found all over the world. - The history of Jewish communities helps us understand our present-day communities. - The Holocaust was a tragic event in world history. - The world has a responsibility to remember what happened in the Holocaust to make sure that something similar does not happen again. - Every Jew should have knowledge of the modern State of Israel. - The State of Israel is a complex place, home to lots of different kinds of people, cultures, and beliefs.

-Seventh Grade Student-Led Expectations:
+Seventh and Eighth Grade Student-Led Expectations: